Holborn

 Theobalds Road, WC1N Theobalds Road is one of the streets of London in the WC1X postal area (Holborn)

-Thomas More Building, WC2A Thomas More Building is a building on Strand (Westminster)
+Thomas More Building, WC2A Thomas More Building is a building on Strand (Aldwych)

-Thomas Neal Centre, WC2H Thomas Neal Centre is one of the streets of London in the WC2H postal area (Westminster)
+Thomas Neal Centre, WC2H Thomas Neal Centre is one of the streets of London in the WC2H postal area (Covent Garden)

-Vere Street, WC2B Vere Street was a street in the Lincoln’s Inn Fields area (Westminster)
+Vere Street, WC2B Vere Street was a street in the Lincoln’s Inn Fields area (Aldwych)

 Verulam Buildings, WC1R Verulam Buildings is one of the streets of London in the WC1R postal area (Holborn)